PavanRangani/docs/docs/prd/contact-company/company-requirements.md

 - Applicable only for `Limited Partnership` type fund.
 - It is a date input field.

+**Drawdown Fund**
+- Applicable only for `Limited Partnership` type fund.
+- It is a checkbox.
+Default it is unchecked.

 **Goal**
 - It is a dropdown field.
 Values are: `Growth ` & `Preservation`.